 - enteric methane reduction from livestock

-- reduced nitrogen fertiliser use.
+- strategic and reduced nitrogen fertiliser use including enhanced efficiency fertilisers.

 Other benefits include: